Proud of our Reviews

-Hertfordshire is a county just to the north of the Greater London area and as such is one of the so-called home counties.
-Hertford is the county's county town, but there are a number of much larger settlements such as St Albans and Stevenage.
+Hertfordshire is a county just to the north of the Greater London area and, as such, is one of the so-called home counties.
+Hertford is the county town, but there are a number of much larger settlements, such as St Albans and Stevenage.
 Many of these serve as commuter dormitory towns for workers in London.

-Landmarks include Hatfield House (Jacobean), St Albans' Roman remains (Verulamium), Knebworth House (the grounds have often hosted major outdoor concerts and the de Havilland Aicraft Heritage Centre.
+Landmarks include Hatfield House (Jacobean), St Albans' Roman remains (Verulamium), Knebworth House (the grounds have often hosted major outdoor concerts) and the De Havilland Aircraft Heritage Centre.
 The county has many affluent areas, often in relatively small villages, such as Well Pond Green in Standon.
 Hertfordshire also hosts the University of Hertfordshire, which is divided up between a number of campuses.

 Hertford County Hospital, North Road, Hertford, Hertfordshire, SG14 1LP